How to Hear One Player's Voice in a CS2 Demo

 spec_player 3

-Step 3 - Build the bitmask number
+Step 3 - Turn the slot into a number

 | Slot | Bit value |